 In turn, our subordinated loans offer investors attractive interest rates with manageable terms.
 Their uncomplicated design makes it easy for them to add alternative investments to their personal portfolio.

-After each attachment you will receive a confirmation e-mail to which the documents of your individualized contract described below as well as our distance selling information (platform) are attached.
-You will also find the documents in your investment account once you have successfully completed your subscription.
+After each attachment you will receive a confirmation email to which the documents of your individualized contract described below as well as our distance selling information (platform) are attached.
+You will also find the documents in your investment account once you have successfully completed your investment.

-Distance selling information is aimed at the special feature that investments on platforms such as Innovestment are not concluded in person, but via "remote communication media (Fernkommunikationsmittel)".
-In our case, this specifically involves the conclusion of subordinated loan agreements online or by e-mail (by telephone).
+Distance selling information is aimed at the special feature that investments on platforms such as Innovestment are not concluded in person, but via “remote communication media” (Fernkommunikationsmittel).
+In our case, this specifically involves the conclusion of subordinated loan agreements online respectively by email (fernmündlich).

 The paper includes general information about the borrowers, such as their address, contact details and description of their business activities.
 Similar data is also listed again for Innovestment.